 The price of a golf ball typically indicates the features the golfer will find with the product.
 Since most higher-priced golf balls have multi-layer construction, the golfer can expect less spin off the tee box.

-Since the ultimate goal is gaining more distance without suffering the effects of a slice or hook, multi-piece balls offer dynamic spin control, a soft urethane cover, and an advanced dimple design for better aerodynamics.
+Since the ultimate goal is to gain more distance without suffering the effects of a slice or hook, multi-piece balls offer dynamic spin control, a soft urethane cover, and an advanced dimple design for improved aerodynamics.

 Low price golf balls may offer less sparkle for the golfer, but that doesn’t mean these low spin golf balls are ill-equipped to produce low spin.

-Two-piece golf balls usually provide a great value while offering low spin.
+Two-piece golf balls typically offer great value while providing low spin.
 Golf balls labeled as distance golf balls will produce a low spin off the tee with a soft feel.

 Frequently Asked Questions